sagemath/trac_to_gh/Issue 9945.md

 # Issue 9945: Parallel build of Singular 3-1-1-4-package fails in other cases

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9946

 Original creator: mpatel